jgray13/php-login-form/README.md

 # php-login-form

-A login page which validates submitted form fields.
+An HTML form with inputs for username and password, and PHP validation.

-On submission of the form, the login-handler page processes the form data.
-The inputs are validated with PHP.
-If the username or password don't contain letters or numbers, an error message is displayed with a link back to the Login page.
+On submission of the form, the inputs are validated with PHP.
+An error message is displayed if the inputs are empty or invalid.
 If the the username and password are valid, redirect to a Welcome page.

+A session is started on successful login.
+The Welcome page contains a link to the Logout page, where the session is destroyed.